 (formerly THRC 115: Introduction to Principles of Therapeutic Recreation) This course provides a background of study for the field of therapeutic recreation.
 It encompasses the history and development of the profession with an emphasis on understanding the persons who are served, their disabilities, and the environments in which they live.
 An experiential approach offers understanding and empathy.
 Class: 3 hours per week.
-Prerequisite: eligibility for ENG 101.
 (Fa) 3 credits